 His statement came as the governments across the world struggle to deal with the COVID-19 outbreak which has infected over 3.5 million people and killed nearly 250,000, besides triggering a global economic slowdown due to the lockdowns put in place to contain the contagion.

 As the world grapples with the health and humanitarian crisis unleashed by the coronavirus, Akbaruddin, who retired on April 30 from the post of India’s Permanent Representative to the UN, told PTI the challenges of confronting the global pandemic have brought to the fore the inadequacies of global governance structures.

-Even while facing unprecedented challenges on the domestic front, India has shown ability to work cooperatively globally with a range of international partners at the regional, plurilateral and multilateral levels in the delivery of global public goods to address the needs of the COVID-19 pandemic, he said.
+Even while facing unprecedented challenges on the domestic front, India has shown the ability to work cooperatively globally with a range of international partners at the regional, plurilateral, and multilateral levels in the delivery of global public goods to address the needs of the COVID-19 pandemic, he said.

 In his address to the UNGA in September 2019, Prime Minister Narendra Modi said that “the face of the world is changing today.
 Modern technology in the 21st Century is bringing about sweeping changes in social life, personal life, economy, security, connectivity and international relations.

 “In such a situation, a fragmented world is in the interest of no one.
 Neither do we have the option to confine ourselves within our boundaries”.